Creighton vs. Princeton Predictions & Picks - NCAA Tournament Sweet 16

 Creighton vs. Princeton Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's game that pits the Creighton Bluejays (23-12) against the Princeton Tigers (23-8) at KFC Yum!
-Center should be a lopsided matchup based on our computer prediction, which projects a final score of 78-66 in favor of Creighton, who is heavily favored by our model.
+Friday's contest between the Creighton Bluejays (23-12) and the Princeton Tigers (23-8) at KFC Yum!
+Center should be a one-sided matchup, as our computer prediction projects a final score of 78-66 and heavily favors Creighton to take home the win.
 Game time is at 9:00 PM ET on March 24.

-Based on our computer prediction, Creighton is projected to cover the point spread (10) versus Princeton.
-The two sides are projected to eclipse the 140 over/under.
+According to our computer prediction, Creighton should cover the spread, which is currently listed at 10.
+The two teams are projected to eclipse the 140 total.

 Creighton vs. Princeton Game Info & Odds